ssteinerx/django-resticus/README.md

             name = request.params.get('name', 'World')
             return {'message': 'Hello, %s!' % name}

-One of the main ideas behind Restless is that it's lightweight and reuses as much of functionality in Django as possible.
+One of the main ideas behind Resticus is that it's lightweight and reuses as much of functionality in Django as possible.
 For example, input parsing and validation is done using standard Django forms.
-This means you don't have to learn a whole new API to use Restless.
+This means you don't have to learn a whole new API to use Resticus.

 ## Installation

-Django Restless is available from cheeseshop, so you can install it via pip:
+Django Resticus is available from cheeseshop, so you can install it via pip:

     pip install django-resticus